-On 12/18, I had an interesting twitter conversation with Mark Thiele (@mthiele10) about moving to the cloud based on cost.
+On December 18, I had an interesting Twitter conversation with Mark Thiele (@mthiele10) about moving to the cloud based on cost.
 There is a cost perspective to consider as cloud services can be very expensive.
-When does it make sense to go to the cloud, I think there are two scenarios to consider when talking about going to the cloud.
-While we were hampered by 140 characters, I think the message is clear.
+When does it make sense to go to the cloud?
+There are two scenarios to consider when talking about going to the cloud.
+While we were hampered by the 140-character limit, I think the message is clear.

 Mike DiPetrillo’s post entitled VMware is Building Clouds sparked some interesting thoughts and discussion about what it means to have federated clouds and how do you define such federation?
 Is federated required to make ‘cloud’ ubiquitous or are we already there?
 But is the discussion really about federated clouds or simplistic data object movement between the VMs or about cloud management?

 When we talk about cloud data we often speak about moving virtual machines around, but is that the proper way to do this?
 Given that a VM could be 100s of gigabytes, could the movement between clouds happen fast?
 What about the runtime and security contexts that surround the data to be moved (whether a VM or not).
 Does this move with the data object or does it stay within the source environment.
 I have this question regardless of cloud type.